willkg/douglas/docs/deploy_apache_mod_wsgi.rst

 ..
 Note::

-   Any time you make changes to Pyblosxom (update, add plugins, change configuration), you'll have to restart Apache.
+   Any time you make changes to Douglas (update, add plugins, change configuration), you'll have to restart Apache.